-What you must pay when Services that are covered for you you get these services Partial hospitalization services You pay \$0 for partial hospitalization services if a "Partial hospitalization" is a structured program of active network provider certifies psychiatric treatment provided as a hospital outpatient service or that inpatient treatment by a community mental health center, that is more intense than would be necessary the care received in your doctor's or therapist's office and is an without it. alternative to inpatient hospitalization.
-Physician/Practitioner services, including doctor's office You pay \$0 for each covered visit or visits consultation in an Covered services include: outpatient location with Medically-necessary medical care or surgery services your PCP or other primary furnished in a physician's office, certified ambulatory care provider. surgical center, hospital outpatient department, or any other location You pay \$45 for each covered visit or Consultation, diagnosis, and treatment by a specialist consultation in an Basic hearing and balance exams performed by your outpatient location with a PCP or specialist, if your doctor orders it to see if you specialist. need medical treatment Telehealth services for monthly ESRD-related visits for You pay \$0 for visits to home dialysis members in a hospital-based or critical your PCP, RN/nurse access hospital-based renal dialysis center, renal dialysis practitioner, or antifacility, or the member's home coagulant clinic when you are only going for INR Telehealth services for diagnosis, evaluation or treatment testing (Anti-coagulant of symptoms of an acute stroke visit).
-Brief virtual (for example, via telephone or video chat) 5-10 minute check-ins with your doctor-if you are an You pay \$0 for an annual physical.
-If you receive established patient and the virtual check-in is not related to an office visit within the previous 7 days, nor leads to additional services. additional cost-share may an office visit within the next 24 hours or soonest apply. available appointment Remote evaluation of pre-recorded video and/or images You pay \$0 for a follow up you send to your doctor, including your doctor's visit following a discharge interpretation and follow-up within 24 hours-if you are from a hospital, SNF, an established patient and the remote evaluation is not Community Mental Health related to an office visit within the previous 7 days, nor Centers stay, outpatient leads to an office visit within the next 24 hours or soonest observation, or partial available appointment telephone, internet, or electronic health record
+Services that are covered for you What you must pay when you get these services to purchase items from the OTC catalog supplied by the plan approved vendor.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+You pay \$0 for partial hospitalization services if a network provider certifies that inpatient treatment would be necessary without it.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and You pay \$0 for each covered visit or consultation in an outpatient location with your PCP or other primary care provider.
+You pay \$45 for each covered visit or consultation in an outpatient location with a specialist.
+You pay the cost- sharing that applies to primary care services or specialist physician services for Medicare- covered telehealth services received from your PCP or a specialist, respectively (as described under this "Physician/